 We found 5 family medicine practitioners who accept Blue Choice Silver PPO 003 near Lockney, TX.

-Dr. Gary Mangold is a family practice physician in Lockney, TX.
-He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-Dr. Mangold is a graduate of Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
-He has received the following distinction: Texas Super Doctors.
+Dr. Gary Mangold practices family medicine in Lockney, TX.
+He honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He is a graduate of Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
+Dr. Mangold has received the following distinction: Texas Super Doctors.

 Conditions / Treatments